BK Häcken FF: History

 BK Häcken was established in 1970 as Landvetters IF in Landvetter, a town near Gothenburg.
 In 2004, the club moved into Gothenburg city and changed its name to Kopparbergs/Göteborg FC accordingly.

 Veteran Bo Falk was the club's head coach from 1999 until 2004.
 From 2005 until 2007, the coach was Martin Pringle.
 He was replaced by Torbjörn Nilsson for the 2008 season.

 In the 2010 Damallsvenskan season, Kopparbergs/Göteborg FC finished as runners-up and qualified for the 2011–12 UEFA Women's Champions League for the first time.
 In 2011, they won the Swedish Cup on a penalty shootout over Tyresö, before retaining the trophy in 2012 by beating Tyresö in the final again.

 Kopparbergs/Göteborg FC won their first league title in 2020.
 On 29 December 2020, the club board announced that its intention to cease operating the first team in the Damallsvenskan.
 Two days later, it reversed the decision to continue in 2021.
-However, on January 28 the club became the women's department of BK Häcken, a men's football club also based in Gothenburg and playing in top tier.
+However, on 28 January the club became the women's department of BK Häcken, a men's football club also based in Gothenburg and playing in top tier Allsvenskan.